rclone/rclone/docs/content/drive.md

 To use a Service Account instead of OAuth2 token flow, enter the path to your Service Account credentials at the `service_account_file` prompt during `rclone config` and rclone won't use the browser based authentication flow.
-If you'd rather stuff the contents of the file into an environment variable, you can set `service_account_credentials` with the actual contents of the file instead.
+If you'd rather stuff the contents of the credentials file into the rclone config file, you can set `service_account_credentials` with the actual contents of the file instead, or set the equivalent environment variable.

 #### Use case - Google Apps/G-suite account and individual Drive ####